penberg/hornet/README.md

 # Hornet

-Hornet is a Java virtual machine written in C++11.
-It uses OpenJDK for runtime services, and builds and runs on x86-64 Linux machines.
+An implementation of the Java virtual machine.

+## Features

+* Interpreter
+* Uses OpenJDK for essential classes
+* Written in C++11

 ## Installation